 - When introducing new words, tasks, or trying to influence a behavioral change, explain what the benefits are.
 Knowing what you are doing and why affects an individual's involvement and determination.

-If you remember what we discussed earlier, your employees are enshrouded continuously with information.
+If you remember what we discussed earlier, your employees are continuously bombarded with information.
 You want to make sure that they won’t file this under “Learn It Later.”

 Sometimes you won’t be the person to communicate how vital something will be, so exposing them to community chats or forums will allow them to connect with people who might help them see training as an opportunity to advance.